FC Schalke 04: 2020–present: Relegations and growing financial troubles

 On 2 March 2021, Dimitrios Grammozis was announced as new head coach for Schalke 04.
 Grammozis started with a scoreless draw against Mainz 05, but his team was unable to collect any points in the two following matches, which were lost 5–0 against VfL Wolfsburg and 3–0 against Borussia Mönchengladbach.
 Schalke did not score a goal in the first three matches under Grammozis, a joined negative record for the club (Helmut Schulte in 1992–93 and Markus Weinzierl in 2016–17 also waited for the first goal until their fourth match as head coach for Schalke).
 Against Borussia Mönchengladbach, Schalke conceded its fifth own goal of the season, yet another negative record.

 Relegation to the 2.
 Bundesliga was confirmed on 20 April 2021, as Schalke 04 lost 1–0 to Arminia Bielefeld, which led to riots by Schalke supporters.

 On 28 February 2022, following Russia's invasion of Ukraine, Schalke cancelled their contract with main sponsor Gazprom, further straining the club's financial situation.
 Grammozis was sacked as head coach on 6 March 2022, as promotion back to the Bundesliga appeared uncertain.
 He was replaced by Mike Büskens as caretaker manager until the end of the season.
 Schalke recovered under Büskens, winning eight of the remaining nine matches.
 The club secured promotion on 7 May 2022, following a 3–2 victory over FC St. Pauli that guaranteed a top-two finish in the 2.
 Bundesliga.
 Fans invaded the pitch in celebration.
 One week later Schalke won the 2.
-Bundesliga in dramatic fashion after a 88th minute winner by Simon Terodde defeating 1.
+Bundesliga in dramatic fashion after a 88th-minute winner by Simon Terodde defeating 1.
 FC Nürnberg 2–1.

 At the end of the 2021–22 season, Büskens moved back to the position of assistant coach.
 On 7 June 2022, Schalke appointed Frank Kramer as head coach.
 As a result of the club's financial problems, most of the players who were essential for the success in the previous season, like Ko Itakura, could not be kept, and Schalke struggled to be competitive at the beginning of the 2022–23 season.
-Following a series of humiliating losses, including a 1–5 against Hoffenheim, Kramer was relieved of his duties on 19 October 2022.
+Following a series of losses, including a 1–5 against Hoffenheim, Kramer was relieved of his duties on 19 October 2022.
 At the time, Schalke was 17th in the Bundesliga after ten matchdays.
 Matthias Kreutzer took over as caretaker manager.
 A week after Kramer's dismissal, on 26 October 2022, sporting director Rouven Schröder also announced his instant resignation.